karmab/kcli/docs/index.rst

 -  a running kubernetes/openshift cluster and KUBECONFIG env variable pointing to it (or simply .kube/config)
 -  some infrastructure supported by kcli running somewhere and the corresponding credentials.
+-  storage to hold two pvcs (one from plan files data and the other for clusters data)

 .. _deploying-1: